Music and English Literature (BA)

 Career prospects

-Employability skills are embedded in modules at the School of Music so that you will learn both music-specific and academic skills that are transferable to other domains, especially the workplace.
-Our second-year modules on the Business of Music are designed to help you better understand different branches of the music profession and provide an opportunity to undertake a short placement in a music-related or arts-related area.
+Further opportunities to gain work experience are incorporated into the degree, with our Business of Music modules designed to help you better understand different branches of the music profession and provide an opportunity to undertake a short placement in a music-related or arts-related area.

 Placements

-Year two modules on the Business of Music I/II give an opportunity for a short placement, either in one block or as a series of regular workplace visits.
+Year 2 modules on the Business of Music I/II give an opportunity for a short placement, either in one block or as a series of regular workplace visits.

 Next steps